Connect with us

 “Doubts about ownership of land in areas such as Embakasi are also pushing investors outside Nairobi, to avoid burning their fingers,” he said.

-Falling apartments rents, attributable to over-concentration of developments in Nairobi, has also been cited as one of the major factors driving rental property developers away from the city.
+Falling apartment rents, attributable to the over-concentration of developments in Nairobi, have also been cited as one of the major factors driving rental developers away from the city.

 John Nduire is an experienced journalist with a degree in Communications from Daystar University.
 His reporting is informed by a wealth of knowledge gained from years of covering construction news.